Opticos/gwsl/tutorials/manual.md

 ### Using GWSL with other Shells ###
 #### Using X with Fish
 Auto-exporting does not work if Fish is the default shell but you can use this script.
+Note this can break on some systems...
 ```fish
 set --export WSL2 1
 set ipconfig_exec (wslpath "C:\\Windows\\System32\\ipconfig.exe")